 - Help protect people around you, including those who are more vulnerable to serious flu illness and complications due to age and/or certain chronic health conditions.

 - Protect women during and after pregnancy.

-*A 2017 study published in Pediatrics showed that flu vaccination can be lifesaving for children.
-The study found that half of flu-related deaths in children from 2010 to 2016 occurred in otherwise healthy children, only 22% of whom were fully vaccinated.
+*A 2017 study published in Pediatrics showed that flu vaccination can significantly reduce a child’s risk of dying from the flu.
+The study found that half of flu-related deaths in children from 2010 to 2016 occurred in otherwise healthy children – only 22% of these children were fully vaccinated.
 The same study also showed antiviral treatment was only given in about half of all pediatric flu deaths.
 Nearly two-thirds of children died within seven days of developing symptoms.

 Pneumococcal pneumonia is an example of a serious flu-related complication that can cause hospitalization or death.
 Flu season is good time for people 65 and older, and people with certain chronic conditions, to check with their healthcare provider about pneumococcal vaccinations.